-Advanced Project Management Capstone • 5 Credits
+Advanced Project Management Capstone • 5.0 Credits

 Integrates all the various project management knowledge and skills learned in previous courses into a simulated project(s) including project initiation, planning, execution, and monitoring/control activities in a team environment.
 This course includes evaluation of project decisions to identify improvement opportunities.
-Prerequisite: PROJ 310, 320, and 330, and either PROJ 411 or 421.
+Prerequisite: PROJ 231 with a 2.0 or better; PROJ 310 with a 2.0 or better; PROJ 320 with a 2.0 or better; PROJ 330 with a 2.0 or better; and either PROJ 221 with a 2.0 or better or PROJ 421 with a 2.0 or better; or instructor permission.